Portkey-Wallet/portkey-DID-server/README.md

 * Redis
 * RabbitMQ

-Before running Portkey DID Server, you need to prepare the following infrastructure components, as they are essential for the project's operation:
+The following command will clone Portkey DID Server into a folder.
+Please open a terminal and enter the following command:
 ```Bash
 git clone https://github.com/Portkey-Wallet/portkey-DID-server
 ```

-The following command will clone Portkey DID Server into a folder.
-Please open a terminal and enter the following command:
+The next step is to build the project to ensure everything is working correctly.
+Once everything is built and configuration file is configured correctly, you can run as follows:

 ```Bash
 # enter the portkey-DID-server folder and build